CompPhysics/AdvancedMachineLearning/README.md

 - Variational Autoencoders
 - Reading recommendation: Goodfellow et al chapters 18.1-18.2,  20.1-20-7; To create Boltzmann machine using Keras, see Babcock and Bali chapter 4
 - See also Foster, chapter 7 on energy-based models
-- Video of lecture to be added
+- Video of lecture and whiteboard notes to be added

 ## April 20-24: Deep generative models